 According to the World Economic Forum, the deployment of technologies for decarbonisation depends on a wide range of supporting climate-related services, such as installation, technical testing and analysis, education, advice, consultation, management, repairs, computers and research and development.
-Digital services (defined as telecommunication, broadcasting, and information supply services) form one of three priority areas of indispensable climate-related services.81 The other two priority areas are Professional, Technical, and Business Services and Construction and Infrastructure Services.
+Digital services (defined as telecommunication, broadcasting, and information supply services) form one of three priority areas of indispensable climate-related services.
+The other two priority areas are Professional, Technical, and Business Services and Construction and Infrastructure Services.

-As digital technologies contribute substantially and positively to many environmental objectives, trade policy can help ensure that firms and consumers have access to the most effective digital technologies at the lowest costs possible).
+As digital technologies contribute substantially and positively to many environmental objectives, trade policy can help ensure that firms and consumers have access to the most effective digital technologies at the lowest costs possible.
+Digital technology imports hence contribute to boosting European competitiveness.
 Enabling European exports of environmental services and securing access to the most efficient technologies require high standards and commitments to digital trade.
-However, even the establishment of a truly Single Market in (environmental) services is lagging behind the dismantling of barriers to the free flow of goods, capital, and people.82 In addition, the pace of new EU trade deals has slowed down.
+However, even the establishment of a truly Single Market in (environmental) services is lagging behind the dismantling of barriers to the free flow of goods, capital, and people.
+In addition, the pace of new EU trade deals has slowed down.